leandroBorgesFerreira/Writeopia/README.md

 ./gradlew jsBrowserRun
 ```

-Runnig the tests of the project:
+Running the tests of the project:

 ```
 ./gradlew jvmTest